alextech/interview_bms/README.md

 Assumption is made that there is a many-to-one relationship between companies and user.

+### EfCore

+While public facing IDs are GUIDs, for best security practice, EfCore is setup to use shadow int fields for internal IDs for database storage efficiency.

+This branch does not use backing field collection technique to store users in a company.
+If interested, branch using_backing_field shows users stored as part of company in DDD style.

 ### Project layout decision
 A separate project just for commands is created, BMS.Company.Cmd, to be able to compile available commands with the domain entities